Team-Swamp/conventions/README.md

 public const int EXAMPLE_CONSTANT_VALUE;
 ```

-**Internal variable** names always start with 'i_' after which it is written in lowerCamelCase.
+**Internal variable** names always start with 'i_' after which it is written in camelCasing.
 ```cs
 internal int i_variableExample;
 ```

-**Protected variable** names always start with 'p_' after which it is written in lowerCamelCase.
+**Protected variable** names always start with 'p_' after which it is written in camelCasing.
 ```cs
 protected int p_variableExample;
 ```

-**Temporary variables** inside of an function always need to be written out and are written in lowerCamelCase.
+**Temporary variables** inside of an function always need to be written out and are written in camelCasing.
 ```cs
 private void ExampleFunction()
 {